 I’m off after this show for quite some time and everything that’s remaining in me is by power and also will.
 It’s quite a long life; it’s like a little music studio and, yeah, it’s fantastic to be our last show.
 And also our lights and visuals will project the entire thing.
 They also play live to the music.
 It’s a great thing.

-For further information about Paul Kalkbrenner and future events visit here.
+For further information and future events visit Paul Kalkbrenner’s website here.